 Promotions Team Volunteers are responsible for the promotion of International Week throughout various locations and media outlets across campus in the weeks leading up to International Week.
 Volunteers will work in teams to promote and present International Week information within residences, classrooms and across the University campus, as well as posting on social media to increase awareness within the Western community.
-The bulk of the volunteer work for this position will be done prior to International Week.
-The Promotions Team is integral to the success of International Week 2017 in increasing awareness of both International Week and International Opportunities available at Western.
+The bulk of the volunteer work for this position will be done prior to International Week, however volunteers are encouraged to participate during the week as well.
+The Promotions Team is integral to the success of International Week 2018 in increasing awareness of both International Week and International Opportunities available at Western.

-Short, scripted presentations within 1st and 2nd year classes at the beginning / end of class, as well as in residence dining halls and during floor meetings prior to International Week to engage students and increase awareness of International Week
+Short, scripted presentations within 1st and 2nd year classes at the beginning/end of class, as well as in residence dining halls and at affiliates prior to International Week to engage students and increase awareness of International Week

 Following the communication plan and making regular, effective posts on individual social media sites to promote International Week